yairm210/Unciv/docs/Modders/Mod-file-structure/5-Miscellaneous-JSON-files.md

 - [^J]: A [UnitUpgradeCost](#unitupgradecost) sub-structure.
 - [^K]: Maximum foundable Religions = religionLimitBase + floor(MajorCivCount * religionLimitMultiplier)
 - [^L]: Cost of pantheon = pantheonBase + CivsWithReligion * pantheonGrowth
-- [^M]: When the AI decidees whether to build a work boat, how many tiles to search from the city center for an improvable tile
+- [^M]: When the AI decides whether to build a work boat, how many tiles to search from the city center for an improvable tile
+- [^N]: The maximum rank any spy can reach
+- [^O]: How much skill bonus each rank gives
+- [^P]: The number of turns a civ has to wait before negotiating for peace
+- [^Q]: The number of turns before a revolt is spawned
+- [^R]: The number of turns between city-state elections

 #### UnitUpgradeCost